 The recent passage of the Dignity for All Students Act provides for extra safeguards against bullying.
 Each building has a DASA coordinator (Click here for contacts) who can help students and parents address concerns specific to these issues.
 The Board of Education is committed to providing an educational and working environment that promotes respect, dignity and equality.
 The Board recognizes that harassment, hazing and bullying is detrimental to student learning and achievement.
 It interferes with the mission of the district to educate its students and disrupts the operation of the schools.
 Such behavior affects not only the students who are its targets but also those individuals who participate and witness such acts.
 This is part of Policy 5320 Bullying.

 1) If an issue arises within your student’s classroom, the first step to take is to contact the person closest to the problem or concern, which is usually your child’s classroom teacher.
-The following directory provides staff names, emails, and phone numbers.
+The Staff Directory provides staff names and email addresses.